 We also added a paragraph in Section 5.1 to clarify why we are not using hydro-graphs.

 “Unfortunately, the speed of the 1955 Atenquique flow is unknown.
 In our analysis we consider the peak speed estimated using the superelevation method of (Pierson, 1985; Saucedo et al. 2008).
-We remark that, although the reconstruction of hydrographs from an analogous flow may provide us with time dependent data, such would introduce additional uncertainty that is difficult to constrain.”
+We remark that, although the reconstruction of hydrographs from an analogous flow may provide us with time dependent data, this would introduce additional uncertainty that is difficult to constrain.”

 We also remark that a speed range based on hydrographs would be included in the range [0-max] already calculated, hence this information would not be significantly richer than using the peak speed only.